bcgov/data-publication/pages/faq.md

 ### Technical Support regarding DataBC products and services
 + (250) 952-6801
 + NRMenquiries@gov.bc.ca
-+ NRM Business Service Desk at the IIT Service Centre portal https://apps.nrs.gov.bc.ca/int/jira/servicedesk/customer/portals/
++ NRM Business Service Desk at the IIT Service Centre portal: [https://apps.nrs.gov.bc.ca/int/jira/servicedesk/customer/portals/](https://apps.nrs.gov.bc.ca/int/jira/servicedesk/customer/portals/)

 The following is a list of DataBC groups with direction on their areas of expertise and who to contact when you need assistance and clarification.